LenaRib/code_review/README.md

-# test_task
+# code review
-for UnionSolution company
+as a part of interviewing process for UnionSolution company